 You may wonder what happens if your vehicle needs a new odometer installed.
-If the new one can be set to the mileage total of the old odometer, then it must be.
-But if it cannot, then it is set at zero and a label must be put on the driver's door to show the old mileage reading when the new odometer was installed.
+If the new one can be set to the mileage total of the old odometer, then that will be done.
+But if it can't, then it will be set at zero and a label must be put on the driver's door to show the old mileage reading when the new odometer was installed.